-Juniors who have completed at least one semester at Mills College and have a minimum 3.0 Mills cumulative grade point average at the time of departure are eligible for the program.
+Juniors who have completed at least one semester at Mills College and have a minimum 3.0 Mills cumulative grade point average.
+Students must have declared a major and resolved any incomplete grades at the time of departure.
 Students may not study abroad immediately following a Leave of Absence from Mills.
-Students must have declared a major at the time of departure.
 A student must be current with all financial obligations to the College in order to be approved to participate.

 Students planning to study in a foreign language must have completed two years of college-level courses in the applicable language, or the equivalent.